Actions and States for intermediate learners

 What Are State Verbs?

 State verbs (also known as stative verbs) usually refer to a permanent state or one that is unlikely to change.

 - Verbs of thought and opinion

 - Verbs of sense and emotion

 What Are Action Verbs?

-Action verbs (also called active verbs) usually refer to actions we do (physically or mentally), things that happen, or processes.
-Most of them refer to activities or events which can begin and finish.
+Action verbs (also known as active verbs) usually refer to actions we do (physically or mentally), events that occur, or ongoing processes.
+They typically describe activities or events that have a definite start and end.

 Is There a Difference?

 We cannot normally use state verbs in continuous forms.